MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 Ingestion is primarily concerned with storing your organization's documents in such a way that they can be easily retrieved to answer a user's question.
 The challenge is ensuring that the portions of the documents that best match the user's query are located and utilized during inference.
 Matching is accomplished primarily through vectorized embeddings and a cosine similarity search.
 However, it's facilitated by understanding the nature of the content (patterns, form, etc.) and the data organization strategy (the structure of the data when stored in the vector database).

-To that end, developers need to consider the following:
+To that end, developers need to consider the following steps:

-- Content pre-processing and extraction
+- Content preprocessing and extraction
 - Chunking strategy
 - Chunking organization
 - Update strategy

-### Content pre-processing and extraction
+### Content preprocessing and extraction

 Clean and accurate content is one of the best ways to improve the overall quality of a RAG-based chat system.
 To accomplish this, developers need to start by analyzing the shape and form of the documents to be indexed.
 Do the documents conform to specified content patterns like documentation?
 If not, what types of questions might the documents answer?